flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_IS_STATIONARY
   - Bool
-  - Aircraft is stationary in relation to the speed of the first surface directly underneath it. (not moving on a carrier for example)
+  - Aircraft is stationary in relation to the speed of the first surface directly underneath it. (stationary on a carrier that is moving would be considered stationary)

+- A32NX_GND_EQP_IS_VISIBLE
+  - Bool
+  - Indicates if any GND equipment is visible or not

 - A32NX_START_STATE
   - Enum